-Valuation Best Practice Specifications Guidelines (VBPSG) 2024 is the sixth set of the guidelines following changes to the Valuation of Land Act 1960 (the Act) which made the Valuer-General responsible for all statutory valuations in Victoria and increased the frequency of revaluations from biennially to annually.
+Valuation Best Practice Specifications Guidelines (VBPSG) 2026 is the eighth set of the guidelines following changes to the Valuation of Land Act 1960 (the Act) which made the Valuer-General responsible for all statutory valuations in Victoria and increased the frequency of revaluations from biennially to annually.
 VBPSG builds on doctrine developed by the industry since Valuation Best Practices (VBP) was introduced in 1998 and I recommend the guidelines be read in conjunction with other guidance papers issued by Valuer-General Victoria (VGV).

-The 2024 VBPSG provides detailed guidance on the content, quality, and requirements for the 2024 general valuation.
+The 2026 VBPSG provides detailed direction on the content, quality, and requirements for the 2026 general valuation.
 It is the legislated authoritative framework to be used statewide by valuers and valuation and rating authorities.
-VBPSG reporting requirements have been adjusted and clarified to ensure delivery of annual valuations that meet local government and state budgeting timeframes.
-Commencing from 1 July 2023, amendments to the Act allow for the Commissioner of State Revenue to request supplementary valuations from the valuation authority for the purpose of administering the new windfall gains tax, increasing the number of supplementary valuations required in some municipal areas.
+VBPSG reporting requirements have been clarified to ensure delivery of annual valuations that meet local government and state budgeting timeframes.